Mr. Darcy Takes a Wife, Chapter Eleven. So what happened?

 That is, frankly, a ridiculous gift - as it would be a ridiculous gift now.
 There is nothing that Darcy could do with two hounds in the middle of a university town.
 The college would have its own animals for hunting vermin, and Darcy wouldn’t be doing any hunting outside the country.
 I don’t know much about what kind of housing he would have been living in, but I doubt it was as lavish as his country estate.
 Where would he even keep them?
 Hounds need space and activity or they go nuts, and Darcy’s father would surely know that.
 Two young working dogs would not be a gift to a college student, they’d be a chore - either for him, or more likely for the servants waiting on him.
 There would be nothing for the dogs to do, and they and Darcy would only be more miserable than they had been before.

 But the biggest knock against the dogs being there is this: they didn’t exist.
 No, really: the wolfhounds native to Ireland went extinct by the 1790s, and they were quite rare in the decades before that.
-Darcy’s father would not have been able to get ahold of one puppy, let alone two.
+Darcy’s father would not have been able to get a hold of one puppy, let alone two.
 They weren’t even kept in England before they went extinct; an Englishman would just get a mastiff if he wanted a great big dog.
 The Irish wolfhounds we have now were invented in the mid-1900s, and were bred by mixing a variety of large British hunting dogs.
 It’s hard to say how much they are like the original Irish wolfhounds, but what we do know is that in between, there was no dog that anyone - then or now - would have called an Irish wolfhound.
 They did not exist.
 Why Berdoll picked this breed I couldn’t tell, but even if Darcy kept dogs in his bedroom, even if he had them in college as puppies, they would not be these dogs.

 A couple of minor points of inaccuracy: Darcy is referred to as one of the richest men in England.
 He very much would not have been. $10,000 a year would make him squarely average for his social class (landed aristocracy).
 He’s richer than the vast majority of people in England at the time, true.
 But so was Mr. Bennet.

-The other point, and this is tricky as Austen gave us very little definite character description.
+The other point is tricky as Austen gave us very little definite character description.
 But Berdoll describes Georgiana Darcy as “ethereal,” when all that Austen tells us is that she looks like Darcy, and that she is taller and larger than Elizabeth.
 So, unless Darcy is also ethereal and Elizabeth even more so, this vision of Georgiana as a light, wispy young girl is not quite right.

 Purple Prose: What’s the Worst Line in the Chapter?